-The structure of the fluorescence, assumed to be an indicator of chlorophyll-a abundance, showed a patchy distribution that in many instances was associated with similar structure in the temperature and salinity distributions.
-There is often a subsurface maximum, especially for the those cast in the stratified area (see, for example, Figure 15), but there are horizontal gradients as well.
-Much of the future analysis on this data set will be estimating the lengths scales of these patches.
+The structure of the fluorescence, assumed to be an indicator of chlorophyll-a abundance, showed a patchy distribution that in many instances were associated with similar structures in the temperature and salinity distributions.
+There was often a subsurface maximum, especially for the those cast in the stratified area (see, for example, Fig. 15), but there were horizontal gradients as well.
+Much of the future analysis on this data set will be estimating the length scales of these patches.
 This requires remapping these parameters in a Lagrangian reference frame.
 One such study already in progress (Wiebe et al., 1994) relates the acoustic properties of these patches to other physical and biological parameters.